pradeephubgit/appsignal-docs/source/appsignal/gdpr.html.md

 #### Filtering options for parameters and session data

-We've had filtering options for _parameters_ for a long time already, but in our documentation ([Ruby](/ruby/configuration/parameter-filtering.html) / [Elixir](/elixir/configuration/parameter-filtering.html)) we now stress the importance with regard to GDPR.
+We've had filtering options for _parameters_ for a long time already, but in our [parameter filtering documentation](/application/parameter-filtering.html) we now stress the importance with regard to GDPR.

-Recent Ruby gem and Elixir package releases expand this filtering feature to session data too ([Ruby](/ruby/configuration/session-data-filtering.html) / [Elixir](/elixir/configuration/session-data-filtering.html)).
+Recent Ruby gem and Elixir package releases expand this filtering feature to [session data](/application/session-data-filtering.html) too.
 It allows customers to send parameters to AppSignal without exposing personal data, by replacing that data with `[FILTERED]`.
 Alternatively, a customer can choose to not send any parameters ([Ruby](/ruby/configuration/options.html#option-send_params)) or session data ([Ruby](/ruby/configuration/options.html#option-skip_session_data) / [Elixir](/elixir/configuration/options.html#option-skip_session_data)) at all.

 Data is filtered before being sent to AppSignal.

 #### Requirements for Tagging

-We have changed the documentation for our [Tagging feature](/guides/custom-data/) to strongly state that no personal data should be sent to AppSignal in tags, and that user IDs, hashes or pseudonymized identifiers should be used instead.
+We have changed the documentation for our [Tagging feature](/application/tagging.html) to strongly state that no personal data should be sent to AppSignal in tags, and that user IDs, hashes or pseudonymized identifiers should be used instead.

 #### Data removal procedure